shiftsystems/shift-mon/docs/Telegraf/Proxmox.md

 # Adding a Metric Server in Proxmox

 ## Using Ansible
-This is assuming you have ssh access as root with an SSH key to the PVE servers in the inventory
+This is assuming you have ssh access as root with an SSH key to the PVE and PBS servers in the inventory.

+## WARNING FOR PROXMOX BACKUP SERVER (PBS) THIS WILL OVERRIDE EXISTING METRIC SERVER SETTINGS
+As far as I can tell PBS's metric server config doesn't support comments so we the ansible role will override the file instead of using blockinfile which perserves the config

 ### Inventory
 Create an inventory named `pve-inventory.yml` with the following content with the hosts and variables adjusted to suit your environment